ztlevi/HotGit/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/ztlevi/react_github?branch=master)](https://bettercodehub.com/)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

+Now you can quickly try this app with [Expo](https://expo.io/tools#client) by scanning the QR code [here](https://expo.io/@ztlevi/hotgit).

 ## Project Scope

 Github has an amazing [web page](https://github.com/trending) demenstrating trening repositories.
 You can filter it by language and daily, weekly or monthly.
 But unfortunately, it's not availble on your mobile devices as an application.

-So this project aims to help developers to track the trending repositories on Github.
+This project aims to help developers to track the trending repositories on Github.
 And it' available on Android and IOS.

 ## Intsall